akramex-dz/akramex-dz/README.md

 - 👋 Hi, I’m Bennacer Mohamed Akram ( aka @akramex-dz )
 - 👀 I’m interested in Developement, Design Running and fitness.
-- 🌱 I’m currently learning OOP, Ux/Ui design and computer science at university
+- 🌱 I’m currently learning Creating Apis, Managing & Designing Datbases, Ux/Ui design and computer science at ESTIN BEJAIA
-- 📫 How to reach me Km_bennacer@esi.dz
+- 📫 How to reach me m_bennacer@estin.dz

 <!---
 akramex-dz/akramex-dz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.